MukulMaheshwari/s3_api/README.md

 # S3 api to list bucket content

-Written in flask, this api list contents in bucket on AWS.
+Written in flask, this api list contents of S3 bucket on AWS.

 Required dependencies to setup (manual) :
 - Python3